somatechlat/SomaAgentHub/CANONICAL_ROADMAP.md

 ### **Observability Standards**
 - 100% service tracing
 - Key metrics in Prometheus
-- Grafana dashboards for all services
+- Prometheus metrics dashboards for all services
 - Alerting on SLO breaches

 ## 🚀 Getting Started